 A bad fall can cause serious injuries that disrupt your daily life and cost a lot of money and time to treat.
 If you get hurt because someone else didn’t take proper care of their land or property, they may be responsible for compensating your losses.
 However, it can be challenging to prove that a landowner is responsible for your injuries.

-Fortunately, help is available from the skilled attorneys at Ostroff Injury Law.
+Fortunately, help is available from the skilled attorneys at Ostroff Godshall Injury and Accident Lawyers.
 Our Reading slip and fall lawyers have significant experience fighting and winning on behalf of people in your situation.
 Recently, Attorney Christine Clarke and Managing Partner Rich Godshall won a $900,000 verdict in a nearby county for a client who fell and broke her leg due to an unsafe apartment stairwell.
 Our renowned attorneys will fight tirelessly for your best interests and help you reclaim your life.

 Making Someone Else Pay for a Slip and Fall